RealTimeChris/simdjson/doc/basics.md

 JSONPath
 ------------

-The simdjson library supports a subset of [JSONPath](https://datatracker.ietf.org/doc/html/draft-normington-jsonpath-00) through the `at_path()` method, allowing you to reach further into the document in a single call.
+The simdjson2 library supports a subset of [JSONPath](https://datatracker.ietf.org/doc/html/draft-normington-jsonpath-00) through the `at_path()` method, allowing you to reach further into the document in a single call.
 The subset of JSONPath that is implemented is the subset that is trivially convertible into the JSON Pointer format, using `.` to access a field and `[]` to access a specific index.

 This implementation relies on `at_path()` converting its argument to JSON Pointer and then calling `at_pointer`, which makes use of
 [`rewind`](#rewind) to reset the parser at the beginning of the document.
 Hence, it invalidates all previously parsed values, objects